This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The day of your child's surgery:

-- Ask your child's caregiver before giving him any medicine on the day of surgery.
+- Ask your child's healthcare provider before giving him any medicine on the day of surgery.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery on your child.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.